zmitchell/splatter/guide/src/tutorials.md

 # Tutorials

-In the previous chapter we prepared everything needed to start our own Nannou project!
-In this chapter, we will take a more focused look at all of the different features we can add to our Nannou project.
+In the previous chapter we prepared everything needed to start our own splatter project!
+In this chapter, we will take a more focused look at all of the different features we can add to our splatter project.

-If you are new to Nannou or Rust we recommend starting with the "Basics" tutorials before going on.
+If you are new to splatter or Rust we recommend starting with the "Basics" tutorials before going on.
 If you are feeling more confident, feel free to choose your own adventure through the following tutorials depending on what you want to add to your project!